powder-craft/powder-craft.github.io/docs/_posts/2023-09-03-create-a-blog-with-github-pages-jekill.markdown

 get lost in the process.

 ## Setting up Jekyll
-I do not like all the work behind a good looking, responsibe web page.
+I do not like all the work behind a good looking, responsive web page.
 I do not like arguing with CSS because I am not able to center divs.
 So I gave Jekyll a go, since it is so well integrated with GitHub Pages.<br>

 It is indeed so easy to just write a markdown file and it automagically gets transformed in a beatiful (and responsive) web page.<br>